jelhub/scimgateway/README.md

 **Author:** [Jarle Elshaug](https://www.elshaug.xyz)

+**Turn any destination into a SCIM-compatible interface — without vendor lock-in.**

-SCIM Gateway is a user provisioning bridge built with [Bun](https://bun.sh/) and [Node.js](https://nodejs.dev/) using TypeScript.
-It translates incoming SCIM 1.1/2.0 requests into endpoint-specific protocols — turning any destination into a SCIM-compatible interface without vendor lock-in.
+SCIM Gateway is an identity integration gateway that translates **SCIM 1.1 and SCIM 2.0** requests into endpoint-specific protocols such as **REST, SQL, NoSQL, LDAP and SOAP**.

 ![SCIM Gateway Architecture](https://jelhub.github.io/images/ScimGateway.svg)